 How to Fix CSRSS.EXE High CPU Usage?

-If you are facing high CPU usage issue with the csrss.exe, it might be the result of multiple instances running at the same time.
+If you are facing a high CPU usage issue with the csrss.exe, it might be the result of multiple instances running at the same time.
 To get rid of it, restart your PC.
 But before restarting make sure to save the work.

 Once restarted, you’ll see no high CPU usage from the Client Server Runtime Process.
 If you still face the problem, log out of other accounts if you are logged in to multiple accounts at the same time.